 B1.
 When do you think people are in the school buildings?
 B2.
 At what time(s) is gas consumption high (over £6) B3.
 What is the boiler doing when the school is closed?
 B4.
 Are there any questions you need to ask other people about this data (think about who is using the school and when)?
 B5.
 Do you think this boiler is working effectively?
 Why or why not?

 C1.
 Which school has a better heating management system?
 C2.
-If you were an Energy Analyst, what recommendations would you make for L High school.
+If you were an Energy Auditor, what recommendations would you make for L High school.
 C3.
 Could you make any recommendations for SP Primary School?

 Most larger schools have a feature of the boiler controller called ‘optimum start control’ which automatically turns the boiler on earlier in the day in cold weather and later in warmer weather.
 However, at many schools this automation doesn’t work properly, and turns the boiler on too early.
 The most common cause is if the boiler thermostat is positioned in a cold area of the school such as the school hall or a corridor.
 The boiler thermostat tells the boiler the temperature of the school.
 If the thermostat is in an area which doesn't have enough radiators or is near a door which is often open, then the thermostat never gets up to the heating set temperature.
 This means it tells the heating to come on earlier and earlier in the morning, while the classrooms get hotter and hotter.
 You could ask your school caretaker to try moving the boiler thermostat to another area of the school or to set the thermostat to a lower temperature.